WushR00M/Sunrise/README.md

+## NOTICE: Sunrise's source code will not be available until Version 0.2 releases on March 2, 2025.
+You can however still download the game from this link!
 ### NOTICE: If you're here for support relating to Sunrise that has nothing to do with the source code, you can contact us instead: https://www.wushroomstudios.com/#contact

 # Sunrise